 Art.
 1. Offense Blocking.
-The offensive blocking shall take place with hand contact only.
-The blocker shall have his/her hands and arms fully extended or elbows at a 90 degree angle.
+The offensive blocking shall take place without hand contact.
+The blocker shall have his/her hands and arms behind their backs or placed on their hips.
 Any use of the arms, elbows, legs, or body to initiate contact during an offensive block is illegal.